Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Best Cheeseburger in Da Nang, Vietnam

-Burger cravings can be difficult to satisfy in Vietnam – but the cheeseburgers at Burger Bros in Da Nang (MAP) are spot on!
+Burger cravings can be difficult to satisfy in Vietnam – but the cheeseburgers at Burger Bros in Da Nang are spot on!
 Patrons can choose from a range of fast-food style burgers complete with all the fixings.
-Homemade garlic fries or coleslaw can be added as a side to make it a meal (and add a soft drink for better Combo Meal pricing).
+Homemade garlic fries or coleslaw can be added as a side to make it a meal.

 Encouraged by their slogan, “No Burger.
-No Life.”, we went all in with the double-patty My Khe Burger (the most expensive on the menu at 140k VND – or $6 USD) and the decadent Bacon Egg Burger (priced at 110k VND – or $4.75 USD).
+No Life.”, we went all in with the double-patty My Khe Burger and the decadent Bacon Egg Burger.
 Both burgers came with juicy meat patties topped with melted cheddar cheese, lettuce, tomato and onion.
-An unbelievably good burger in an unlikely locale.
+An unbelievably good burger in an unlikely locale!

-Pro Tip: The small shack-like restaurant fills up quickly!
-While we were always lucky to score a table, we saw some visitors waiting for a seat, but it wasn’t typically longer than 5-10 minutes.
+Pro Tip: The small shack-like restaurant fills up quickly.
+While we were lucky to score a table, the wait wasn’t typically longer than 10 minutes.
 Don’t want to wait?
 Order this Da Nang food to go!

-We stumbled onto Tui Tia (MAP) while looking for Tam’s Surf Shop and Burgers (which has apparently changed ownership) – and we are stoked that we did!
-The modern and clean Tui Tia features regional street food in a more refined setting.
+We stumbled onto Tui Tia while looking for Tam’s Surf Shop and Burgers – and we are stoked that we did!
+The modern space features popular Vietnamese street food in a lovely setting.

 We opted for the local specialty, Banh Xeo (crispy pancakes), and fried spring rolls.
-Complemented by an assortment of fresh herbs and pineapple (my favorite Banh Xeo embellishment), the Banh Xeo was slightly different than versions we have tried previously.
+Complemented by an assortment of fresh herbs and pineapple, the Banh Xeo was slightly different than versions we had tried previously.
 The owner patiently showed us step-by-step how to properly consume it – and we were impressed by both the taste and the exemplary service.

 Pro Tip: We have learned that there are numerous styles of Banh Xeo – we tried yet another rendition on our Hue Day Trip that featured a pancake that was much thicker.